 It is difficult to know with bucket collections who is giving and why – not so with digital.
 On-line forms can not only ensure compliance with data protection and Charities Commission rules, but also offer you a database of donors who will offer you information that you can shape, harvest and respond to.

 Digital channels, and specifically social media, offers direct, 2-way communication with your supporters.
 Twitter, Facebook and Instagram are all obvious channels through which younger generation communicate (and some of the older!).
 Not only can you send instant communications, but they can respond with feedback and support.

-Before launching into the world of Digital, make sure you have think strategically so that whatever you do fits in and works seamlessly with all other arms of your business model.
-Too many charities have various feeds, sites and fundraising methods that are all working independently of one another.
-A strategy will help you formulate thoughts so that each tool is used purposefully and effectively and fits with your overall objective.
+Before launching into digital marketing, make sure you create a strategy that enables your digital efforts to fit in and work seamlessly with other aspects of your business model.
+Many not-for-profits have a variety of feeds, sites and fundraising methods all working independently of one another.
+A strategy will help you formulate your thinking, so that each tool is used purposefully, effectively and fits with your overall objective.

 Identify your main objective.

 What do you really want to achieve?
 Where do you think your business model is lacking and holding you back from success?
 Is it brand building?
 Campaign awareness?
 Too many ideas can be unhelpful and can confuse your new strategy before it’s begun.
 Understanding your main objective before you start will help you form a meaningful strategy that can be communicated to your staff and be delivered effectively.

 Formulating a written strategy will give you a template from which to work from – and give reference point when the heated conversations of the strategy meeting are long forgotten.
 The ‘we haven’t got time’ excuse will set up your strategy to fail sooner rather than later.
 A written strategy with main objective highlighted can be shortened down to a few punchy catchphrases and mantras – easily understood and repeated by all your team.